shazow/miniLock/README.md

 		fileInfo: {
 			fileKey: Key for file decryption (Base64),
 			fileNonce: Nonce for file decryption (Base64),
-			fileName: File's original filename (padded, see notes) (String),
 			fileHash: BLAKE2 hash (32 bytes) of the ciphertext bytes.
 (Base64) } (fileInfo is encrypted to recipient's public key using long-term key pair) (Base64), } (encrypted to recipient's public key using ephemeral key pair) (Base64) }
 ```

-Note that in the above header, `fileName` is padded with the `0x00` byte until it reaches 256 bytes in length.

 Note that the nonce used to encrypt `decryptInfo` is the same as the one used to encrypt `fileInfo`.
 Nonce reuse in this scenario is permitted since we are encrypting using different keys.